gabrieldefazio/weather-app/README.md

 User Story: I can see the weather in my current location.

 User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.

-User Story: I can push a button to toggle between Fahrenheit and Celsius.